 Of course, sometimes there is so much water that damage can’t be avoided.
 In this case remedial work is required as soon as possible.

 Larger areas that have been badly damaged, as in the picture above, require complete renovation, including cultivation, to restore the soil structure.
-Again, the addition of charcoal and calcified seaweed is very beneficial, along with mixing in a good sand before either reseeding or turfing.
-Improving the drainage system should also be considered, if possible.
+Again, the addition of charcoal and calcified seaweed is very beneficial, along with mixing in a good sand, before either reseeding or turfing.
+Improving the under lying drainage system should also be considered, if possible.

 Flooding and the inevitable waterlogging problems is certainly a problem that’s not going away, especially given the apparent change in weather patterns in the UK.
 As a result, much more consideration will have to be given to minimising the effects when planning new projects in future, as well as improving all aspects of turf maintenance to keep the surfaces as dry as possible.